Hawaii: Population

-The center of population of Hawaii is located on the island of O'ahu.
+The center of population of Hawaii is located on the island of Oʻahu.
 Large numbers of Native Hawaiians have moved to Las Vegas, which has been called the "ninth island" of Hawaii.

-Hawaii has a de facto population of over 1.4million, due in part to a large number of military personnel and tourist residents.
-O'ahu is the most populous island; it has the highest population density with a resident population of just under one million in 597 sqmi, approximately 1,650 people per square mile.
-Hawaii's 1.4million residents, spread across 6000 mi2 of land, result in an average population density of 188.6 persons per square mile.
+Hawaii has a de facto population of over 1.4 million, due in part to a large number of military personnel and tourist residents.
+Oʻahu is the most populous island; it has the highest population density with a resident population of just under one million in 597 sqmi, approximately 1,650 people per square mile.
+Hawaii's 1.4 million residents, spread across 6000 mi2 of land, result in an average population density of 188.6 persons per square mile.
 The state has a lower population density than Ohio and Illinois.

 The average projected lifespan of people born in Hawaii in 2000 is 79.8 years; 77.1 years if male, 82.5 if female—longer than the average lifespan of any other U.S. state.
 As of 2011 the U.S. military reported it had 42,371 personnel on the islands.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 5,967 homeless people in Hawaii.

+In 2018, the top countries of origin for immigrants in Hawaii were the Philippines, China, Japan, Korea and the Marshall Islands.

 Ancestry

 According to the 2020 United States Census, Hawaii had a population of 1,455,271.
 The state's population identified as 37.2% Asian; 25.3% Multiracial; 22.9% White; 10.8% Native Hawaiians and other Pacific Islanders; 9.5% Hispanic and Latinos of any race; 1.6% Black or African American; 1.8% from some other race; and 0.3% Native American and Alaskan Native.

 Hawaii has the highest percentage of Asian Americans and multiracial Americans and the lowest percentage of White Americans of any state.
 It is the only state where people who identify as Asian Americans are the largest ethnic group.
 In 2012, 14.5% of the resident population under age 1 was non-Hispanic white.
 Hawaii's Asian population consists mainly of 198,000 (14.6%) Filipino Americans, 185,000 (13.6%) Japanese Americans, roughly 55,000 (4.0%) Chinese Americans, and 24,000 (1.8%) Korean Americans.
-There are more than 80,000 Indigenous Hawaiians—5.9% of the population.
-Including those with partial ancestry, Samoan Americans constitute 2.8% of Hawaii's population, and Tongan Americans constitute 0.6%.

 Over 120,000 (8.8%) Hispanic and Latino Americans live in Hawaii.
 Mexican Americans number over 35,000 (2.6%); Puerto Ricans exceed 44,000 (3.2%).
 Multiracial Americans constitute almost 25% of Hawaii's population, exceeding 320,000 people.
-Hawaii is the only state to have a tri-racial group as its largest multiracial group, one that includes white, Asian and Native Hawaiian/Pacific Islander (22% of all mutiracial population).
+Hawaii is the only state to have a tri-racial group as its largest multiracial group, one that includes white, Asian and Native Hawaiian/Pacific Islander (22% of all multiracial population).
 The non-Hispanic White population numbers around 310,000—just over 20% of the population.
 The multi-racial population outnumbers the non-Hispanic white population by about 10,000 people.
 In 1970, the Census Bureau reported Hawaii's population was 38.8% white and 57.7% Asian and Pacific Islander.